 Remember last week when I introduced the Real Food Fridays series?
 It’s a new week, so that means a new recipe!
-Up this week: homemade coffee creamer.
+Up this week: Homemade Vanilla Cinnamon Coffee Creamer.
+Yum!

 This recipe is SO simple to mix up.
 But since I don’t drink coffee all that often, I needed a way to keep the creamer longer.
 So I poured some of it into a silicone ice cube tray (aren’t the hearts cute?).
 Once you have the cubes, flip them out onto a baking sheet and transfer them to a labeld ziptop bag.
 TIP: You have to work REALLY quickly as these cubes begin to melt super fast.
 I’m talking CRAZY FAST!
 In my cube tray, it holds about two tablespoons each and I use two cubes in my coffee.